red-data-tools/YouPlot/README.md

 ### Is there a way to specify a specific column as the x-axis or y-axis?

 Not yet.
 In principle, YouPlot treats the first column as the X axis and the second column as the Y axis.
 When working with multiple series, the first row is the X axis, the second row is series 1, the third row is series 2, and so on.
 If you pass only one column of data for `line` and `bar`, YouPlot will automatically use a sequential number starting from 1 as the X-axis.
 The　`--fmt xyy`, `--fmt xyxy` and `--fmt yx` options give you a few more choices.
-See the `youplot <command> --help` for more details.YouPlot has limited functionality, but you can use shell scripts such as awk '{print $2, $1}' to swap lines.
+See the `youplot <command> --help` for more details.
+YouPlot has limited functionality, but you can use shell scripts such as `awk '{print $2, $1}'` to swap lines.

 ### How to view detailed command line options?